SPORTS NOTES: Jackson County natives help UAH, Wallace State softball teams win conference titles

 Miller is the first Scottsboro tennis player that will sign to play collegiately since current head coach Megan (Strickland) Manning signed with Montevallo in November 2015.

-NSM alum named Sewanee top athlete performer — Former North Sand Mountain basketball standout Russ Marr continues to collect accolades on his performance for Sewanee during the 2022-23 college basketball season.
+NSM alum named Sewanee top men’s athlete — Former North Sand Mountain basketball standout Russ Marr continues to collect accolades on his performance for Sewanee during the 2022-23 college basketball season.

 Marr, who was an All-Southern Athletic Association First Team selection and the SAA Tournament MVP for the conference champion Tigers, was recently awarded the Sewanee Athletic Department’s award for Men’s Outstanding Season.
 The award goes to the top season performance for all of Sewanee’s men’s sports for the 2022-23 sports year.